mxhCodes/module-pool/README.txt

 * No further modules required.
 Just place this module into sites/all/modules, and enable this module.
-* You may consider using the following modules to leverage the power of the Pool module: Views, Views Bulk Operations and Rules.
+* You might want to consider using the following modules to leverage the power of the Pool module: Views, Views Bulk Operations and Rules.